When I first moved to Austin, I remember walking into a yoga studio on the east side, seeing a Berkey water filter and being very impressed.

 So, when my Berkey bit the dust with this leak, I explored other options for my home use.

 I filter my shower water as well as my drinking water, so as I mentioned above, a big priority for me was to be able to also filter water I cook with as well as water I give my pup.
-For the reasons we already discussed, a Berkey wasn’t going to work, so I looked to reverse osmosis filters.
+For the reasons we already discussed, a Berkey wasn’t going to work, so I looked to other above counter water filters.

-The first one I ordered, an AquaSana under the sink model, wouldn’t fit in my current setup.
+The first one I ordered, an Aquasana under the sink model (View on Aquasana), wouldn’t fit in my current setup.
 I sent that bad boy back and instead turned to the above the counter model.
 Turns out the above the counter model was a cost-effective solution.
 Rather than fitting under the sink, with a big storage tank taking up space, the model sits right on your countertop, in my case to the left of the sink.

 Installing the Aquasana 4,000 Filter